-Many of you may have read my previous blog post about building your first, and basic, set of bassoon tools, mostly used for adjusting your bassoon reeds.
-Now that you can leave comments, let me know if you’d like to see some videos showing how to use those tools.
+Many of you may have read my previous blog post about building your first, and basic, set of bassoon tools.
+Those tools were mostly used for adjusting your bassoon reeds.
 Some items pictured were in my previous post.

-This blog post is aimed at students who are fairly comfortable with the processes of adjusting your reeds (I started adjusting in my second year of playing, just for reference, and that was possibly early), their parents, and anyone else interested in this.
+This blog post is aimed at students who are fairly comfortable with the processes of adjusting your reeds.
+(I started adjusting in my second year of playing, just for reference, and that was possibly early).
+It is also for their parents, and anyone else interested in this.
 What this blog post is not is a tutorial on how exactly to use these tools.
 I hope that a private teacher is involved with you or your student, who can provide good instruction up close for working with all of this equipment.

-My blog post focuses on the additional tools you will likely need or want to have available when you are ready to make bassoon reeds.
+My blog post focuses on the additional tools you will need when you are ready to make bassoon reeds.
 There will be a bit of overlap with my previous tools post.
 Also, all the tools for adjusting your reeds will be used in making your reeds, so it’s not like you spend the money and then stop using those tools because you get different tools.

-I have created links from each basic category to our website where you can explore the options (a couple of items can be purchased at other locations, so there will be no link for those).
+I have created links from each basic category to our website where you can explore the options.
 I have also made the assumption that you are starting with cane which has been gouged, shaped, and profiled.
 Each of those processes has its own needs, and they can be quite expensive.
 For most, those do not need to be learned until college, and most universities will have equipment that can be used.

 We begin with the part that is overlapped from the previous tools post: pliers.
 For adjusting, pliers are mostly used to loosen, tighten, or replace the wires, and for adjusting the tip opening by squeezing the wires in various combinations and directions.
 If you purchased pliers with the wire cutting edge and with a hole, you’re all set.
 The wire cutting edge can handle 22 gauge brass wire, the bassooning standard.
 The hole is not critical, but it makes forming the tube of the bassoon reed into round easier and more straight-forward.
 When forming the blank (a reed that has been constructed but with the tip not clipped open or the blades not yet worked to be playable), a stub or holding mandrel is inserted into what will become the tube.
 Gradually the pliers are used to form the cane into roundness that will go on the bocal.
 We want the bottom end of the tube to be as perfectly round as we can get it.

-Serving purposes such as cutting the tip, cutting in the ledge or shoulder, and shaping the cane, and beveling, there are a few options for what you can use.
+Serving purposes such as cutting the tip, cutting in the ledge or shoulder, shaping the cane, and beveling, there are a few options for what you can use.
 You can, of course, use your reed knife, but this will dull the blade, and you’ll have to learn how to sharpen your knife.
 You can use tip clippers (pliers but with a cutting edge that is usually perpendicular to the direction of the handles), or a tip guillotine, but I prefer basic old-school razor blades.
 The picture above is the shape of blade I prefer, but you can use whatever feels best and most-controllable in your hand, even the scalpel-looking type on the round skinny handle.
-What we sell at Hodge Products is the shape above, under the Stanley brand, as we feel it is the most consistent quality at a good price.
+At Hodge Products, we sell all the types mentioned above.

 A word of warning here: razor blades are sharp!
 You can cut yourself quite deeply before the sting of it sets in.
 I personally suggest you keep an old coffee can or something like it in which to throw away used razor blades.
 I worry about being the one to pick up a garbage bag and slicing myself on a blade that is along the edge of the bag.
 Another choice is to keep the thin cardboard wrapping and tape it up over the blade when it’s no longer sharp enough to use comfortably.
 I buy razor blades in the 100-count packages, but we sell them in bundles of 10 blades as well.

 You’ll need a drying board or drying rack on which to allow your reeds to dry.
-This will be used in the steps of drying the blank after the tube has been formed (the cane should be soaked for the forming step), and again it will be used when you’ve wrapped the reed in thread and then glued it to waterproof it.
+This will be used in the steps of drying the blank after the tube has been formed.
+It will also be used when you’ve wrapped the reed in thread and then glued it to waterproof it.